Kyobinoyo/wallhack/README.md

 ## How To Use:
-1. Drag and Drop the Wallhack Prefab (/Kyobinoyo/Wallhack-V1/Prefab/) into you Avatars Root Object (The one with VCRAvatar on it).
+1. Drag and Drop the Wallhack Prefab (/Kyobinoyo/Wallhack-V1/Prefab/) into you Avatars Root Object (The one with CVRAvatar on it).
 2. Create a cube and drag it in front of your Avatar so you can see the shader while editing.
 3. Resize the prefab to the size of your Avatar.
 4. Make a Nameplate texture (example: 600x300) and put it on the nameplate material (/Kyobinoyo/Wallhack-V1/Materials/).